semantic-flow/sflo/documentation/task.2025-11-28_refine-createnode.md

 Instead:

 - For any flow where input is provided (reference/payload/config), `createNode`:
-  - MUST create a `_working/` shot directory for that flow,
+  - MUST create a `_working/` slice directory for that flow,
   - MUST write a **mesh-native JSON-LD distribution** there,
   - MUST use the filename conventions below.